 2. Blockchain as a Solution

 As critical as the problems we are facing, it is nowhere near unconquerable.
-Blockchain technology, being considered one of the most disruptive ventures of the century, has huge potential in resolving the current pension system.
+With blockchain development, issues of the current pension system can be solved.
 The beauty of blockchain technology lies in its decentralized nature.
 As a public ledger, there is no central control over the system, while all the information logged in can not be altered or deleted.
 This transparent, decentralized ecosystem is vital to manage pension funds.

 3. Now-impossible Security